ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinthDef.md

-Returns a string in YAML format conforming to the Reference/Scintillator-ScinthDef-File-Format that describes this ScinthDef.
+Returns a string in YAML format conforming to the <a href="{{< ref "/docs/Quark Documentation/Reference/Scintillator-ScinthDef-File-Format" >}}">Scintillator-ScinthDef-File-Format</a> that describes this ScinthDef.